 Is your revenue team ready for what's next?

-Here’s an example: If a contact requests a meeting with a Salesperson or Customer Success Rep, the RDA should be able to comprehend the request, alert an employee, and autonomously coordinate a meeting between the lead/customer and your employees.
+Here’s an example: If a contact requests a meeting with a Salesperson or Customer Success Rep, the IVA should be able to comprehend the request, alert an employee, and autonomously coordinate a meeting between the lead/customer and your employees.

-A well-built RDA also needs to be able to identify customers based on past transactions.
+A well-built IVA also needs to be able to identify customers based on past transactions.
 If you’re sending the firm an email about your poor experience with a given product, the platform must be able to find your account within multiple databases and pull up your information.

 A chatbot is a simple piece of rules-based software meant to field questions from web users in real-time with pre-programmed responses.
 This is a helpful time saver for customer support teams who no longer need to respond to common inquiries or issues.
 Recently, chatbots have also been adopted by Marketing and Sales teams to nudge website visitors into completing lead forms or subscribing to email newsletters.